 Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway

-This project involves a 7km upgrade of the Bruce Highway between Caloundra Road and the Sunshine Motorway to 6-lanes, including major upgrades to both interchanges and the delivery of a service road for local traffic on the western side of the highway.
+This project involves an upgrade of the Bruce Highway between Caloundra Road and the Sunshine Motorway to 6-lanes, including major upgrades to both interchanges and the delivery of a service road for local traffic on the western side of the highway.

 It is among Queensland's highest priority road projects and is designed to meet the strategic transport needs of the Sunshine Coast region in this area well into the future.

 The Bruce Highway between Caloundra Road and the Sunshine Motorway on the Sunshine Coast.